-In the March 2009 issue of Horse & Rider, trainer John Lyons shares his step-by-step methodology for training a horse to load and unload from a trailer (see "Trauma-Free Trailer Loading" in that issue).
-But what should you do--and not do--when you encounter a particular problem with your horse as you're working on his trailer-loading training?
+Trainer John Lyons shares his step-by-step methodology for training a horse to load and unload from a trailer.
+But what should you do—and not do—when you encounter a particular problem with your horse as you're working on his trailer-loading training?
 Here are more of John's expert tips for dealing with five common trailer-loading problems.

 Problem: Your horse moves backward instead of forward.

 Do: Apply the go-forward cue that consists of tapping the point of his hip with a dressage whip.
 Apply it until he takes a step forward.

 Don't: Pull on his head or quit tapping if he backs up.

 John says: "The mistake most people make is they stop tapping as the horse begins to back up.
 If they do that, the horse learns that the tap means to back up."

 Problem: Your horse kicks out in protest as you're tapping the top of his hip to say "go forward."